 IndiGo, GoAir cancel 66 flights as DGCA grounds Airbus A320neo planes

-Mumbai/New Delhi: Low-fare airlines IndiGo and GoAir cancelled at least 66 flights on Tuesday, a day after regulator Directorate General of Civil Aviation (DGCA) grounded 11 Boeing A320Neo aircraft powered by Pratt & Whitney engines following instances of glitches.
+Mumbai/New Delhi: Low-fare airlines IndiGo and GoAir cancelled at least 66 flights on Tuesday, a day after regulator Directorate General of Civil Aviation (DGCA) grounded 11 Airbus A320neo aircraft powered by Pratt & Whitney engines following instances of glitches.

 InterGlobe Aviation Ltd-run IndiGo had eight of these planes while Wadia Group-run GoAir had three.